Joseph-Alp/Chem-308-Portfolio/README.md

 1. [Calculating The First Two Expectation Values for TDSE PIB](/MLW6a.md) (Week 7)
     1. [Further modifying range of states explored](/MLW6c.md)
     2. Gaussian functions are often used to represent the probability density function of a normally distributed variable.
-We can apply a Gaussian bump(s) to our PIB TDSE to observe the [expectation value](/MLW6b.md) in the energy basis.
+We can apply a Gaussian bump(s) to our PIB TDSE to observe the [expectation value](/MLW6b.md) when we localize the particle to a specific region.